-At the end of last year, I was talking to my friend Barry Choi of moneywehave.com who happens to be a personal finance and travel expert.
+In 2019 I was talking to my friend Barry Choi of moneywehave.com who happens to be a personal finance and travel expert.
 I was telling him how I was disappointed with my credit cards.
 I use Visa Home Trust when I travel since it gets rid of the foreign exchange fees.
-However, it doesn’t;t earn me any points and my basic Visa for at home purchases hasn’t gotten too many perks either.
+However, it doesn’t earn me any points and my basic Visa for at home purchases didn’t have too many perks either.
 As a frequent traveller, I knew I could do better so I asked Barry what he recommended.

 His response: The Amex Platinum Card.